-During the 2017-2018 academic year, The Eye Institute (TEI) of Salus University provided free comprehensive vision care services to nearly 5,000 students in Philadelphia and the surrounding area through its School Vision Programs
+During the 2017-2018 academic year, The Eye Institute (TEI) of Salus University provided comprehensive vision care services to nearly 5,000 underprivileged students in Philadelphia and the surrounding area through its School Vision Programs.

 Every year, TEI’s vision care team works collaboratively with Philadelphia public school nurses to assist in providing state-mandated vision screenings for students.
 This year more than 4,300 students were given screenings and approximately 29 percent failed.

 The students who did not pass their screening were transported to one of TEI’s locations

 in Oak Lane, Chestnut Hill or East Falls for a comprehensive eye exam.
 Following the exam, each student that required a prescription was given two pairs of glasses – one for home and one for school.
 This year 262 exams were conducted and 400 pairs of glasses were dispensed for Philadelphia students.

 Dr. Brandy Scombordi, pediatric optometrist at TEI, recently transitioned into the role of Coordinator for the School Vision Programs.